 - Steer clear of salads and water when you’re out.
 This sort of stuff can’t ALWAYS be trusted and is often the kind of thing that’s going to give you a bad stomach.

 - Similarly, you should avoid ice in drinks for the same water-related reason, obviously.

 - Be warned that there is SO MUCH oil used in Pakistani food; a lot of stuff is just straight up deep-fried.
-There is also a whole lot of fat, too, like Ghee, yoghurt, actual lard.
-It’s super rich and super fatty, so if you’re keen on staying HEALTHY just try not to eat too much of it.
+There is also a whole lot of fat, too, like Ghee, yogurt, actual lard.
+It’s super-rich and super fatty, so if you’re keen on staying HEALTHY just try not to eat too much of it.

 - Definitely avoid food stalls where the food looks as though it’s been sitting around all day without a cover.
 Avoid them even more if this food has flies having a party on it.
 Not good food hygiene, by any standards.

 - If you’re in the midst of a bad tummy in Pakistan already, then head to places that are busy with locals.
 This will mean two things.
 One: that it’s pretty amazing in terms of tastiness.
 Two: that it’s got decent enough hygiene levels.
 No one would go back to the place that made them super ill, would they?

 - Pakistani food can be SPICY, like, really fiery.
 So maybe don’t go IN too hard as soon as you arrive.
 Don’t eat it too quickly either, especially if you’re not used to this sort of food.
 You could get acid reflux or just a bad case of a dodgy stomach.